RasimSadikoglu/fas-example/README.md

 # Takasbank Internship Project

 An example project of buying, selling and monitoring of the funds.
 The project is not related with the real work, it only offers a most basic functionality.
-This is also my first project using spring boot and React.js project, therefore there are many things that are fundamentally wrong about.
+This is also my first project using spring boot and React.js, therefore there are many things that are fundamentally wrong about.

 ## Backend